 Is Cybersecurity the Right Field for You?

-While cybersecurity is not generally thought of as a “creative” job, the ability to build unique solutions from scratch and to think outside the box are in demand now more than ever in the tech field.
-In fact, creativity tops the list of soft skills companies need most.
-Cybersecurity in particular often requires deep creative thinking to outpace and outsmart hackers.
+While cybersecurity is not generally thought of as a “creative” job, the ability to build unique solutions from scratch and to think outside the box are highly sought after in the tech field.

 - Critical thinking